top of page

 When is "Mi-Carême"?

-Mi-Carême (Mid-Lent) is a excitedly-awaited yearly winter event, and although its initial religious reference has been cast aside over the years, the fun remains very much alive!
+Mi-Carême (Mid-Lent) is an much-awaited yearly winter event, and although its initial religious reference has been cast aside over the years, the fun remains very much alive!
 It always falls on the third Thursday of Lent, marking the mid-point of Carême (Lent).
 However, it never falls on the same date from one year to the next!

 Why?
 Traditionally, the 40 days of Lent begin on Ash Wednesday (the day after "Fat Tuesday", AKA "Mardi-Gras"), and end the day before Easter (Holy Saturday).
 Therefore, you need to know both those dates to determine Mi-Carême (Mid-Lent), and both of these determining dates fluctuate from one year to the next.

-Did You know?
-Because Mi-Carême is such a beloved event in Cape-Breton's Acadie, the celebrations have now been extended to an entire week!
-You'll find of these festive dates included below, until 2030!
+Did You Know: Because Mi-Carême is such a beloved event in Cape-Breton's Acadie, the celebrations have now been extended to an entire week!
+You'll find these festive dates included below, until 2030!

 2ENG.png